tytydraco/yessleep/out/Dad_isnt_Dad_right_now.md

 I never wanted it said that my Dad was some... monster.
 He wasn't.

 That wasn't his fault.
 That wasn't him.
+It's whatever he brought back with him that killed them both.

 I know that, and I carry that with me everywhere I go.